 The Neon family has grown again.
 It started with the Neon-CLB, the world's first PoCL frame grabber that provided Base Camera Link acquisition on an OEM priced platform.
-Next came the Neon-CLD which supports two cameras on the same low cost x4 PCIe platform.
+Next came the Neon-CLD which supports two cameras on the same low-cost x4 PCIe platform.
 The newest member, the Neon-CLQ, supports capture from four cameras simultaneously.
-All cameras can be run independently with different resolutions, frame rates, triggering modes, etc. Or all cameras can be perfectly synchronized.
+Both cameras can be run completely independent (with different resolutions, frame rates, triggering modes, etc.) or perfectly synchronized.
 The Neon-CLQ is incredibly flexible and powerful, yet it can substantially lower your system cost.
-The Neon-CLQ only requires a single PCIe slot, yet provides four camera interfaces plus I/O. This means the Neon-CLQ hits the highest density of cameras per slot of any frame grabber on the market, while bringing the cost per camera down to unprecedented lows.
-At this price per per camera, the Neon-CLQ can compete with main stream network cameras, while still providing all the robust industrial features expected when using a frame grabber.
+Although the Neon-CLQ only requires a single PCIe slot it provides four camera interfaces plus I/O. This means the Neon-CLQ hits the highest density of cameras per slot of any frame grabber on the market while bringing the cost per camera down to unprecedented lows.
+At this price per camera, the Neon-CLQ can compete with mainstream network cameras while still providing all the robust industrial features expected when using a frame grabber.

 Adding the Neon-CLQ to your application is simple with our SDK, which supports both 32-bit and 64-bit operating systems.
 Develop your application using our sophisticated buffer management APIs, or download our free drivers, available for most 3rd party machine vision packages.
 The Neon-CLQ is software compatible with the single camera Neon-CLB, thus making the number of cameras in a system a manufacturing time decision.

 If you need the simplest, most reliable, and best performing quad Base Camera Link/PoCL frame grabber, call BitFlow today to get our Neon-CLQ, BitFlow's 4th generation of robust, industrial CL imaging products.